 - Grade III: > 50% of the lateral ventricle volume occupied by germinal matrix and IVH, ventricular distortion

 - Periventricular hemorrhagic infarction: hemorrhagic infarction in periventricular white matter ipsilateral to IVH

 - Since most patients are asymptomatic, screening ultrasounds are routinely performed in infants with a birth weight < 1500 g and delivery before 30 weeks gestation.

 - Cranial ultrasound: allows grading of IVH based upon the location and extent to assess severity

 We list the most important complications.
 The selection is not exhaustive.

-- Mothers should avoid modifiable risk factors (see “Etiology” section above)
+- Mothers should avoid modifiable risk factors (see “Etiology” above)